I Hug Trees

 Placeholder image

 Ecosystem services provided by urban forests are increasingly recognized for their critical role in urban sustainability.
-Carbon sequestration studies have shown that urban trees can capture significant amounts of CO2, contributing to climate change mitigation efforts[2].
-Additionally, the cooling benefits of urban forests help reduce the urban heat island effect, making cities more livable[1].
-Stormwater management is another vital service, where trees and green infrastructure absorb and filter rainwater, reducing flood risks and improving water quality[5].
-These services underscore the importance of integrating green spaces into urban planning.
+Carbon sequestration studies highlight the capacity of urban trees to absorb and store carbon dioxide, thereby mitigating climate change[1].
+Additionally, the cooling benefits offered by urban forests help to reduce urban heat island effects, making cities more livable[2].
+Stormwater management is another vital service, where urban forests absorb rainfall, reducing runoff and alleviating pressure on municipal drainage systems[3].
+These services not only enhance environmental quality but also offer economic benefits, making them essential components of urban planning.

 Biosecurity & Invasive Pest Threats